development-plate/lab-rabbitmq/README.md

 # lab-rabbitmq
 ## foreword
 A workshop for RabbitMQ will be built in this repository.
+For me is RabbitMQ very new and here I would like to collect and document my experiences.

 ## table of contents
 1. Chapter 1: Set up RabbitMQ with Docker